VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ```

 Running the flask app with `python root/users/test_oauth.py` will bring you
-to a landing page with hyperlinks to access the user's data through oauth
+to a landing page with hyperlinks to access the user's data through OAuth
-at the three oauth providers we set up previously.
-If your oauth providers
+at the three OAuth providers we set up previously.
+If your OAuth providers
 were set up correctly according to the above steps, you should get a JSON
 document returned with your data after you log in through a given provider.
-The JSON will look something like this (example for Facebook oauth return):
+The JSON will look something like this (example for Facebook OAuth return):

 ```json
 {